environ-developers/Environ/Doc/style-guide.md

   - other functions
   - I/O
   - debugging
-  - parallelization

 ## private/public

+- use empty private (to prevent import inheritance)
+- explicitly define all that is publicly accessible
+- NOTE: for large, mostly accessible modules, this rule may be reversed
-- only state what is private, if any
+  - explicitly state all that is private, keeping the rest public by default
+  - bases and types are examples of this exception

 ## files